MayUWish/QSlack/README.md

 ## Future Implementations
-- Search message and moment description
+- Search message and moment by content
 - View and Edit user's profile
 - View other user's moment page